taoensso/carmine/README.md

 (car-mq/stop my-worker)
 ```

-Look simple?
-It is.
-But it's also distributed, fault-tolerant, and _fast_.

 Guarantees:
  * Messages are persistent (durable) as per Redis config
  * Each message will be handled once and only once